 I-94: How Travel Can Impact Your Status

 Did you know that international travel can change your status and expiration dates through your I-94 record?
-While travel might be different this summer, it’s important to ensure that your previous travel records are up-to-date with your immigration provider.
+While travel might be different this year, it’s important to ensure that your previous travel records are up-to-date with your immigration provider.

 Learn more about how to add an international travel record on Bridge, FAQs about the I-94 admission/departure record, and how the I-94 is different from a visa stamp.